 There's plenty to choose from, though the Christian Right would have people believe that there is only one "definitive" set of traditions which represent a "real" Christmas.
 In effect, they would like to freeze Christmas as an idealized postcard version of the holiday, circa 1955, with "White Christmas" playing on an endless loop in the background.

-This would drive most people clinically insane and it's not the sort of Christmas which anyone celebrates.
-I'm not sure that anyone ever really celebrated Christmas in this manner it looks more like the manufactured nostalgia people create in order to feel better about their past.
+This would drive most people batty and it's not the sort of Christmas that anyone celebrates.
+It's doubtful anyone ever really celebrated Christmas in this manner — it looks more like the manufactured nostalgia people create in order to feel better about their past.
 It's sometimes easier to get people to accept an ideology being imposed on them if they are told that it's "tradition" and the way things used to be rather than the truth: that it's a just a simulacrum of reality based upon an ideological preference for certain power structures.